lars-erik/NUnitCompositionWithUmbraco/README.md

 This is a problem if you want to run a large number of tests that all need the same schema.
-This repository contains an example of how to work around this by "hacking" the NUnit pipeline and changing the UmbracoIntegrationTest setup and teardown methods to be onetime variants.
+This repository contains an example of how to work around this by "hacking" the NUnit pipeline and modifying the UmbracoIntegrationTest setup and teardown methods to be onetime variants.
+Everything else should work as expected.

 As of this writing, the "scoped setup fixtures" expose a static instance property that holds a reference to the currently active "scoped setup fixture".
 It is absolutely not ready for